nrwl/nx-workshop/docs/lab14/LAB.md

 2. `nx.json` also has a `projects` property vulnerable to merge conflicts.
 Let's sort it as well part of our above generator.

-3. Finally, it's good practice to have your generator run your modified files through Prettier after modifying them.
+3. Optional step: it's good practice to have your generator run your modified files through Prettier after modifying them.
+You might already have this, but just in case you removed it:

     - Use `import { formatFiles } from '@nrwl/devkit';`
     - `await` this at the end of your generator